 While looking for a protection system for your computer, make sure to have these components:

 - Safe browsing.
 It would probably be a hard task to find a computer user that does not connect to the internet regularly.
 With so many transactions taking place in the digital space, safe browsing is needed more than ever to protect our bank accounts and personal information.
+The best way to browse safely is by using a VPN service provider.

 - Malware detection.
 This is the feature that defines the whole software and if it does not have it, it’s not an antivirus program at all.